pornin/crrl/README.md

     and `x448::x448_base()` provide the same functionality for the X448 function.

+  - Type `gls254::Point` implements the GLS254 curve (or, more precisely, a prime-order group homomorphic to a subgroup of that curve), which is defined over a binary field. `gls254::Scalar` is the type for integers modulo the curve order. `gls254::PrivateKey` and `gls254:PublicKey` implement high-level operations such as key exchange and signatures, using that group.

+  - Module `blake2s` contains some BLAKE2s implementations, with
+    optional SSE2 and AVX2 optimizations.

 Types `GF255` and `ModInt256` have a 32-bit and a 64-bit implementations
 each (actually two 64-bit implementations, see later the discussion about the `gf255_m51` feature).
 The code is portable (it was tested on